 So far, progress has been mixed.
 Due to the sheer cost and complexity of stem cell cloning research and development through to a commercially available product, very few companies are involved with this challenging type of biotechnology.

 And those that are involved have had plenty of problems and delays to contend with.
 For example, back in 2010, insufficient results and inadequate funding forced the UK company Intercytex to cancel its phase III trials and close down its hair regeneration business.

 Other companies that have been leading the way include: Aderans Research Institute (ARI), Histogen Inc. and Replicel Life Sciences.

 And you can read all about some of their progress (and problems) on the next page.

 This is page 1 of 2.

-Read next page?
-Hair Cloning – Latest News on Clinical Studies.Leave Stem Cell Cloning & return to Treatment Reviews Index.
+Read final page?
+Hair Cloning – Latest News on Clinical Studies.Leave Stem Cell Cloning - Return to Treatment Reviews Index.